Japan With Kids: How to Plan A Japan Family Trip

 Tokyo

 A vibrant city with a wide range of parks and museums to suit all tastes.
-From the enchanting Tokyo Disneyland and Ghibli Museum for a dive into fantasy worlds, to the serene Ueno Park and Shinjuku Gyoen for a dose of nature, not forgetting the captivating Legoland and Akihabara, this destination promises endless excitement for your family.
+From the enchanting Tokyo Disneyland and Ghibli Museum for a dive into fantasy worlds, to the serene Ueno Park and Shinjuku Gyoen for a dose of nature, not forgetting the captivating Legoland and Akihabara, this destination promises endless excitement for your kids and family.

 Kyoto